Created 2015-08-28 by Hanz Makmur.

 - the 'p' key is lost when one shift focus from OSX to the x2go session.
 Tapping any modifier key (ctrl, option, command...) recovers it.

-- Use other session manager like XFCE instead of MATE.
+- Use other session manager like MATE (preferred) instead of XFCE.

 As always, if you continue to have issues, please direct Questions and Problems to email@example.com.
 Dont forget to include your NetID and name of machine you have problems with.
 If you need to learn more about X2Go, see X2Go Website.